How to express love to a person who cannot hear?

 When it comes to expressing affection for others, I also take after my mother.
 I’m silently there for you, observing every movement.
 I listen for what you need, and quietly go and do it or buy it.
 I have had a few relationships when I knew we liked each other, but since I only express love by being there for them silently, those feelings came to nothing.

 Our interactions today

 Because my mother has been deaf since childhood, and she never learned to read, it was very difficult to stay in touch when I left home.
 But now that we have smartphones, we communicate much more easily and frequently.

 Whenever I return home after another year away, the front gate would be open, and I could see my mother sitting and working in the courtyard.
-I would walk up behind her and give her a pat on the back.
+I would walk up behind her and pat her on the back.
 That’s how she knew I was back.
 She’s always excited to see me, and tells me how worried she has been.
 Then I explain that I have been very far away.
 I point into the distance and raise my finger higher and higher, pointing farther and farther away.
 Then she understands.

 Later on, after I bought her a smart phone, we started having video calls.
 I do my work, and she prepares a meal.
 She watches me, and I watch her.
-Sometimes we also send emojis to each other—hugs, roses, smiley faces; she understands all these.
+Sometimes we send emojis to each other—hugs, roses, smiley faces; she understands all of these.